Go to content

 The tube measurement

-With the tube we refer to the upper part of the fork, which joins the bike steering pipe.
+With the tube we refer to the part superior of the fork, which unites the bike smear pipe.
 There are different measures, 1-1/8 ”, conical tubes (1.5” below and 1-1/8 ”above) or 1.5”.
 Between standards it is only possible to change a conical to 1-1/8 ”by an adapter.

 The diameter and wheel step